Ishaan Dev: Career

 Ishaan Dev had a breakthrough while he was studying at the University College, Trivandrum in Kerala.
 He always mentioned his respect and gratitude to The Violin Maestro, Sri.
 Late Balabhaskar, who was also studying at the University College at the same time, and his tremendous support and influence on Ishaan's musical journey.
 Several times, Ishaan mentioned the Violin Maestro Sri.
 Late Balabhaskar is not only a teacher but also like his own brother.
 At the age of 17, Ishaan Dev and The Violin Maestro Sri.
 Late Balabhaskar and a few of their friends started the first Boy Band in Kerala called Con-Fusion.
 The First Boy Band was a huge hit and they jointly worked on the album Neeyariyan in which Ishaan Dev was the lead Singer.
 The songs ‘ Aaru Nee’, ‘ En Nenjile’, and ‘Naye Zamane ki Gana' received huge praises.
 Since 2005, Ishaan has worked in the Malayalam film industry.
 His theme song for the Malayalam movie ‘The Tiger’ released in 2005 and ‘Chinthamani Kolacase’ in 2006 claimed huge praises.
 Ever since He has worked on several original soundtracks and background scores in various south Indian languages.
 Ishaan also made his debut as a playback singer in 2004 with the song "Ponveyil Naalam" in the Malayalam movie Panchajanyam, composed by the late Sri.
 Balabhaskar.
 He worked as a Playback singer in several Malayalam and Kannada movies since then.
 In 2011, Ishaan won the Mirchi Music Awards South for the best playback male singer for the song Shyloo from the Kannada movie Shyloo.

 In one of his interviews, Ishaan mentioned that his goal was to become a singer in a band.
 He achieved that goal and anything beyond what he received is all because of his passion for music.
 He tells his well-wishers that music has no limits and one should always be open to learning more.

 Ishaan worked with the composer and playback singer Sri.
 Jassie Gift on the song "Lajjavathiye" in the film for the people.

 He has done several cover songs which have become a huge hit among the public.
 He also performed in several stage shows and also performed at Kappa Music Mojo where he gained much attention.
 Ishaan's version of the "Thaarapadham" song became quite a hit among the public.
 One of his famous cover versions is "Kaathil thenmazhai".

 Being a music composer, Ishaan Dev composed and sang "Karalurappulla Keralam" which became a huge success receiving a million views.
 The whole State of Kerala took the song to heart during the difficult times of 2018 flooding and COVID-19 and received special attention from the Chief Minister of Kerala Sri.
 Pinarayi Vijayan.
-Ishaan also worked with the famous Playback singer Shreya Ghoshal, composing the song "Iravil Varugire" from the Tamil Movie En Aaloda Seruppa Kaanom.
+Ishaan also worked with playback singer Shreya Ghoshal, composing the song "Iravil Varugire" from the Tamil Movie En Aaloda Seruppa Kaanom.